- Home

 - Garden Route or Karoo properties without fiber access

-- Load shedding resilience — Starlink runs on 12V DC and can be powered by a small battery or solar panel, maintaining internet when the grid goes down
+- Power resilience — Starlink runs on 12V DC and can be powered by a small battery or solar panel

 - Overlanders and van lifers exploring South Africa’s remote areas